 - (Optional) Cedarwood Essential Oil – 1 teaspoon.
 I use NOW Foods Cedarwood Essential Oil.

 - (Optional) Dried Lavender Buds – 1 tablespoon.
-I got Arch Farms Lavender at Target for $3.99.
-You can also try Feel Good Organics Dried Lavender, or TMT Lavender Flowers.
+I got Arch Farms Lavender at Target.
+You can also try Feel Good Organics Dried Lavender.

 Instructions for Making Olive Oil Crock Pot Soap